Goodbye, tennis: Sharapova announces retirement - France 24

 Paris (AFP)

-Five-time Grand Slam winner Maria Sharapova, one of the world's most recognisable and highest-paid sportswomen, on Wednesday announced her retirement at the age of 32.
+Five-time Grand Slam winner Maria Sharapova, one of the world's most recognisable and highest-paid sportswomen, on Wednesday announced her retirement at the age of 32, and was immediately hailed as "a legend" and "great champion."

 "Tennis — I'm saying goodbye," Sharapova said in an article for Vogue and Vanity Fair magazines.